Is Filtered Water Good For Plants? [The Answer Might Surprise You]

 Frequently asked questions

-1. How do I use Brita-filtered water for my plants?
+2: Can I use tap water for my indoor plants?

 Tap water is generally suitable for most indoor plants, but it depends on your local water quality.
 If your tap water contains high levels of chlorine or other chemicals, consider using filtered or dechlorinated water.
 Sensitive plants, like orchids, may benefit from distilled or rainwater to avoid mineral buildup.